Fibre to the Premises (FTTP) Trial FAQ

 33. Does the ONT need to be left on at all times?

 The ONT allows BT to monitor and test the service provided.
 The modem must be within reach of a power supply, and must remain connected to the power at all times.

-You do not need to maintain a PSTN service throughput the trial, however not having Plusnet phone would mean you would be charged an additional £2.50 per month.
+You do not need to maintain a PSTN service throughput the trial, however not having Plusnet phone would mean there is an additional monthly charge based on which package you choose.

 Take a look where your existing copper voice line enters your property; the fibre will be terminated at ground level nearby.
 You will also need to consider where you will want he ONT installing, it needs to be within 20 metres of where the fibre terminates outside, be near a power socket and you may also want to consider where it will be located should in the future you want to take up a voice service or a video on demand service should they be offered.
 We will ask you for 3 dates when you will be available for the engineer visit and confirm the slot we've booked at least 5 days in advance of the appointment.
 You will need to be available for half a day for the appointment as it's estimated most appointments will last around 3-5 hours.

 Yes, the account change process will work exactly as it does now so you can regrade to any of the fibre broadband products we have available should you wish.

 37. Can I change Home Phone products or move to Plusnet Home Phone?